-This is an introductory course in film studies in which students view classic and recent films to learn the technical and artistic disciplines of film making.
-Emphasis is placed on the movie industry, its history and business side.
+This is an introductory course in film studies in which students view films and learn to understand the artistic disciplines of film making.
+Film content is examined in relationship to cinematography, editing, visual design, special effects, sound design, acting, directing, social and cultural contexts.